 All following lines are in the format key: value, with the value entry extending up to the end of the line.
 All whitespace characters before and after the value entry are ignored.
-Some keys are required to read the images, others are optional, and any key not recognised by MRtrix will simply be ignored.
-Recognised keys are listed below, along with the expected format of the corresponding values.
+Some keys are required to read the images, others are optional (sensible defaults will be substituted if they are absent).
+Recognised keys are provided in the list below, along with the expected format of the corresponding values.